microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         A **Boolean** value that indicates the WOPI client should close the window or tab when the user activates any :guilabel:`Close` UI in the WOPI client.

+        ..  admonition:: |wac| Tip

+            This property may not behave as expected in |wac|.

+            ..  seealso:: :ref:`avoid CloseButtonClosesWindow`

     DisablePrint
         A **Boolean** value that indicates the WOPI client should disable all print functionality.